Ssekono/USSD-Monkey/README.md

 - `environment`: Set the environment to "production" or "development".
 - `input_format`: Define the input format.
 Accepted value: "chained".
 - `output_format`: Determine the output format.
 Accepted values: "conend" or "json".
 - `enable_chained_input`: Enable or disable chained input if supported by the USSD gateway provider.
+Accepted values: "true" or "false".
 - `enable_back_and_forth_menu_nav`: Enable or disable back and forth menu navigation.
+Accepted values: "true" or "false".
 - `chars_per_line`: Specify the number of characters per line.
 - `menu_items_separator`: Define the separator for menu items (| or ,).
 - `nav_next`: Define the navigation string for moving to the next menu.
 - `nav_prev`: Define the navigation string for moving to the previous menu.
 - `sanitizePhoneNumber`: Enable or disable phone number sanitization.
+Accepted values: "true" or "false".
 - `error_title`: Set the title for error messages.
 - `error_message`: Set the default error message.
 - `disabled_func`: List any disabled functions from your project to be marked as suspended during USSD usage.
 - `request_variables`: Map request variables to their corresponding names as sent by the USSD Gateway provider (session id, service code, phone number, request string).
-- `redis`: Configuration settings for Redis, if used.
+- `redis`: Configuration settings for Redis.

 You can override these settings by providing a custom configuration array when instantiating the USSD Monkey class.